Jared-Glenn/Avalon-THavalon_Clone-/README.md

 # Avalon-THavalon_Update
-Project by aquadrizzt.
+Original project by aquadrizzt.
+Updated with new roles and abilities.
+Fixed bugs with current Python functionality.
 Practice and development.
 Recreating my first use of python with current experience.